eksctl-io/eksctl/site/content/usage/02-managing-nodegroups.md

 eksctl create nodegroup --cluster=cluster-1 --node-labels="autoscaling=enabled,purpose=ci-worker" --asg-access --full-ecr-access --ssh-access
 ```

+## Nodegroup immutability

+By design, nodegroups are immutable.
+This means that if you need to change something (other than scaling) like the
+AMI or the instance type of a nodegroup, you would need to create a new nodegroup with the desired changes, move the
+load and delete the old one.

+## Deleting and draining

 To delete a nodegroup, run:
 ```
 eksctl delete nodegroup --cluster=<clusterName> --name=<nodegroupName>